IkigaiLabsETH/thirdweb-hashlips/README.md

 # Founders Club

-The Founders Club is your gateway to exclusive events, such as cultural and art trips, private auctions, gallery inaugurations, and intimate artist dinners.
+The Founders Club is your gateway to exclusive events, private auctions, and gallery inaugurations.
 The pass ensures priority access to mints from our lineup of legendary and up-and-coming artists.
 As a company, our true North Star is the realization of our art gallery – a physical space that embodies our commitment to art and creativity.
 Overlooking the majestic ocean, our art gallery will serve as a permanent workshop, a sanctuary for creative minds, and a hub for artistic exploration.
 It will be a space where artists and art lovers converge, where ideas are born, and where art finds its truest expression.
 The gallery will be a testament to our dedication to fostering artistic excellence and creating an environment that nurtures the imagination.

 ## ⚡ Instant Setup